-not include nonpersonalized advertising, which is defined in Civil Code section 1798.140, subdivision (t), provided that the consumer's personal information is not used to build a profile about them or otherwise alter their experience outside their current interaction with the business and is not disclosed to a third party.
+includes cross-context behavioral advertising.
+Subsection (g)(2) explains that behavioral advertising does not include nonpersonalized advertising, which is defined in Civil Code section 1798.140, subdivision (t), provided that the consumer's personal information is not used to build a profile about them or otherwise alter their experience outside their current interaction with the business and is not disclosed to a third party.

 Subsection (g) is necessary because certain risk-assessment and ADMT requirements apply to the use of ADMT for profiling for behavioral advertising.
-The term behavioral advertising by itself is not defined by the CCPA.
+The term behavioral advertising by itself is not defined in the CCPA.
 This definition draws from the CCPA's definition of "cross-context behavioral advertising" for consistency and clarifies that behavioral advertising means any targeting of advertising to a consumer based on their personal information obtained from the consumer's activity.
 Subsection (g)(1) is necessary to clarify that cross-context behavioral advertising is one type of behavioral advertising.
-Subsection (g)(2) is necessary to clarify that nonpersonalized advertising, as defined by the CCPA, is excluded from the scope of behavioral advertising; and how to qualify for that exclusion (e.g., the consumer's personal information must not be disclosed to a third party).
+Subsection (g)(2) is necessary to clarify that nonpersonalized advertising, as defined in the CCPA, is excluded from the scope of behavioral advertising; and how to qualify for that exclusion (e.g., the consumer's personal information must not be disclosed to a third party).
 This is also consistent with how nonpersonalized advertising is treated under Civil Code section 1798.140, subdivision (e)(4).

-Subsection (I) defines "cybersecurity audit" to mean the annual cybersecurity audit that every business must complete if their processing of consumer's personal information presents significant risk to consumers' security, as set forth in subsection 7120(b).
-This definition is necessary to provide clarity and guidance regarding the term "cybersecurity audit," which is used repeatedly throughout these regulations and is what is required by the CCPA (Civ.
-Code, § 1798.185, subd. (a)(15(A)) if a business meets one of the thresholds set forth in subsection 7120(b).
-It also makes the regulations more readable, and thus, easier for consumers and businesses to understand.
+Subsection (1) defines "cybersecurity audit" to mean the annual cybersecurity audit that every business must complete if their processing of consumer's personal information presents significant risk to consumers' security, as set forth in subsection 7120(b).
+This definition is necessary to provide clarity and guidance regarding the term "cybersecurity audit," which is used repeatedly throughout these proposed regulations and is required by the CCPA (Civ.
+Code, § 1798.185, subd. (a)(14)(A)) if a business meets one of the thresholds set forth in subsection 7120(b).
+It also makes the proposed regulations more readable, and thus, easier for consumers and businesses to understand.

 Subsection (m) defines "cybersecurity program" to mean the policies, procedures, and practices that protect personal information from unauthorized access, destruction, use, modification, or disclosure; and protect against unauthorized activity resulting in the loss of availability of personal information.
-This definition is necessary to provide clarity and guidance regarding the term "cybersecurity program," which is used repeatedly throughout these regulations.
-This definition is informed by and harmonizes with definitions and descriptions of privacy and information security programs, and cybersecurity programs and policies in other contexts.
-It also makes the regulations more readable, and thus, easier for consumers and businesses to understand.
+This definition is necessary to provide clarity and guidance regarding the term "cybersecurity program," which is used repeatedly throughout these proposed regulations.
+This definition is informed by and harmonizes with definitions and descriptions of privacy and information security programs, and cybersecurity programs and policies in other contexts.65 It also makes the proposed regulations more readable, and thus, easier for consumers and businesses to understand.